mediaexplorer74/PowersOut/README.md

 - Janre:	Puzzle
 - Labels:	2D, Atmospheric, Pixel Art, Singleplayer
 - UWP app : Min Win.
 SDK is 16299, Main Win.
 SDK is 19041
-- My progress : game start fixed :) Draft / Early bird (game play not tested)
+- My progress : game start fixed :) Draft / Early bird

+## Known Problems
+LightingShader damaged (not compatible with UWP Monogame?), so no light on/light off effect (but rooms are not in darkness mode, hehe!)

 ## TODO
 - Fix 100500 bugs